Viruses and Ransomware

 How Serious Can This Be?

-In February 2016 the Hollywood Presbyterian Medical Center in Los Angeles paid a ransom of $17,000 in order to regain access to encrypted files.
+It can be very serious.
+Hollywood Presbyterian Medical Center in Los Angeles paid a ransom of $17,000 in order to regain access to encrypted files.
+In higher education, Columbia University experienced outages during a recent ransomware attack, and student data was found posted online shortly after.

 Examples of Ransomware Attacks

-It’s important to note that there are thousands of variations — so you may receive threats that don’t look exactly like the ones below.
-The next three images below show what a message might look like in your mailbox.
+It’s important to note that there are thousands of variations—so you may receive threats that don’t look exactly like the ones below.

-If you open a ransomware attachment disguised as a Word document, one of their tactics is to show garbled text with a message asking you to enable macros:
+If you open a ransomware attachment disguised as an Excel document, one of their tactics is to show garbled text with a message asking you to enable macros:

 Below is an example of a ransom message, but at this point it is already too late to stop the attack and your files are likely lost forever: